masai1116/SHARE-seq-alignmentV2/README.md

 </html>

 # SHARE-seq-alignmentV2
-Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seqV2\
+Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seqV2.\
+The V2 pipeline is much faster than previous version and less demanding.
+The fastq and output files are reformated.\
 **Author: Sai Ma. masai.zju@gmail.com**

 # Important note